bueler/math302/codes.md

 ## Codes

 This page has some computer codes I wrote, either for visualization or as examples of numerical methods.
-They are categorized by language (Matlab/Octave or Python), and for each language/purpose they are ordered chronologically.
+They are categorized by language (Matlab/Octave or Python), and ordered chronologically.

 ### Matlab/Octave: Visualization